Questions and Answers about Antibiotics in Chicken Production

 The administration of antibiotics is only one FDA-approved tool to keep chickens healthy.
 It is not a silver bullet.
 Companies use a variety of management tools to keep birds healthy including: more individualized nutrition plans to promote stronger gut health; better vaccination programs; ionophores and non-antibiotic coccidiostats to prevent coccidia infection; barns with better air circulation and temperature controls for year-round comfort; and additional training programs and education efforts for farmers and service technicians.
 But even still, some flocks get sick and there is a necessary time to treat these birds with antibiotics.

-A “raised without antibiotics” label is typically only one of a company’s product lines.
+A “No Antibiotics Ever” label is typically only one of a company’s product lines.
 Some flocks on a no antibiotic program may get sick, just like other flocks, and some have to be treated with antibiotics.
 These flocks that have been treated with antibiotics are no longer eligible to be marketed as “raised without antibiotics.”
 This is something most people do not understand.
 A no antibiotics program is not some magical program for producing disease-free birds.
 Rather, it’s a program which intends to raise birds without antibiotics and labels those which are successfully raised without antibiotics as “raised without antibiotics.”
 Those chickens that must be treated with antibiotics are labeled with another designation.

 Why not just ban the use of antibiotics in livestock and poultry?